Further Revised; 6/24/14

 Marineland Warranty = 1 Year ?

-Along with a just a few other manufacturers; the TMC AquaRay is one of the leaders in both Reef and Planted freshwater aquarium LED lighting (especially in Europe), with a 5 year warranty to back them up.
+Along with a just a few other manufacturers; the TMC AquaRay is one of the leaders in both Reef and Planted freshwater aquarium LED lighting (especially in Europe), with an exceptional 5 year warranty to back them up that is far longer than most all other aquarium LEDs.

-As well, TMC uses precise drivers/circuitry to power each emitter so as to maintain spectral quality, unlike many LEDs that daisy chain their emitters together.
+- TMC uses precise drivers/circuitry to power each emitter so as to maintain spectral quality, unlike many low end LEDs that daisy chain their emitters together.
+Notwithstanding, other good LED such as Aqua Illuminations, EcoTech, and Kessil do not daisy chain their emitters either.

 Probably the only downside to this technology is the complexity of the circuitry and it does come with a price.
 A separate controller is needed.